 Experience and preparations

-• You have some prior experience with outdoor life and are familiar with handling your own gear.
+You have prior experience with outdoor life and are familiar with handling your own gear.

 Equipment

 You are responsible for bringing your own gear and food for the entire trek.
-Equipment can be rented from us if needed, and we’re happy to provide recommendations for both gear and suitable food.
+Some equipment can be rented from us if needed, and we’re happy to provide recommendations for both gear and suitable food.
 A detailed packing list will be sent out before the trip.

 Examples of required gear: